Compton's Most Wanted: Formation and early years

 A year later in 1991, the group C.M.W. released their 2nd album, Straight Checkn 'Em, which featured popular hits songs like "Growin' Up In tha Hood", "Driveby Miss Daisy", "Compton's Lynchin'", and the first version of the "Def Wish" series..
 "Growin' Up In The Hood" was also released on Warner Bros for the John Singleton block buster movie Boyz n the Hood starring Ice Cube, Cuba Gooding Jr., Laurence Fishburne, Nia Long and Morris Chestnut.
 During the recording of this album Tha Chill once again was arrested and this time sent to prison.
-This altercation had happen some months before the album was released and Tha Chill did not have the chance to participate on any of the other songs recordings, except for the original album version of "Growin' Up In the Hood".
-However, the album Straight Check'n Em was a bigger success than their previous album, peaking at #92 in the U.S. charts.
+This altercation had happened some months before the album was released and Tha Chill did not have the chance to participate on any of the other songs recordings, except for the original album version of "Growin' Up In the Hood".
+However, the album Straight Check'n Em was a bigger success than their previous album, peaking at number 92 in the U.S. chart.

 Again in 1992, the group released their third and most successful studio album, Music to Driveby.
 It featured the single "Hood Took Me Under" which the original song was produced by DJ Mike T and the remix single and video version by DJ Slip.
-This song charted at #5 in U.S. The "Hood Took Me Under" album version was also featured years later in 2004 on the popular PlayStation 2 video game Grand Theft Auto: San Andreas radio station, Radio Los Santos and in 2005 for Microsoft Windows and Xbox.
-MC Eiht also has a voice role one of the game characters "Ryder".
-The album charted at #66 in the U.S. U.S. charts and is considered a classic by many people.
+This song charted at number 5 in U.S. The "Hood Took Me Under" album version was also featured years later in 2004 on the popular PlayStation 2 video game Grand Theft Auto: San Andreas radio station, Radio Los Santos and in 2005 for Microsoft Windows and Xbox.
+MC Eiht also has a voice role on one of the game characters "Ryder".
+The album charted at number 66 in the U.S. U.S. chart.
 C.M.W. are known especially for their slow, often melancholic raps, using samples from 1970s soul and funk records such as "Joy" and "Walk On By" by Isaac Hayes and "Love T.K.O." by Teddy Pendergrass.
 They are also known for using movie samples such as "Scareface" and "Deep Cover".
 Freestyle keyboardist, saxophone and harmonica player Willie Zimmerman, though not officially a member, is used extensively on songs Drive By Miss Daisy, Def Wish, Niggaz Strugglin, U's A Bitch, and Hood Rat.